 1 2 3, Do Re Mi, Baby You and Me!

-Joe McDonald has volunteered in various programs at Jackson for five years and like Martin, is a math buddy for a girl.
+Joe McDonald has volunteered in various programs at Unity for five years and like Martin, is a math buddy for a girl.
 A retired anesthesiologist, Joe says “I’m used to putting people to sleep.”
 But watching Joe coach is anything but boring, both coach and student are so engaged.
 Joe and his wife, Nancy, PIE’s long time leader, have nine grandchildren, but none live in Tulsa.
-“I think it makes me more open to my work at Jackson since I’m not spending time with my own grandchildren,” Joe said.
+“I think it makes me more open to my work at Unity since I’m not spending time with my own grandchildren,” Joe said.
 As with all of The Jackson Five, it’s hard to tell who is benefitting the most—the kids or the coaches.
 As Ken Seidel put it, “It’s amazingly rejuvenating.”

 Sing for Our Schools is a toe-tapping sing along fun-fest where you and the audience are the stars!
 Although some of our song leaders are well-known Tulsa performers, (uh-hum, Rebecca Ungerman, Thomas Williams, Rebecca Marks Jimerson) they take a back seat to audience members whose enthusiasm is enhanced with adult beverages and light snacks.